 - ANSI/AAMI EC53 — ECG Cables and Leadwires: connector dimensional standards.

-- EN ISO 11135 — Sterilization of health-care products — Ethylene oxide.
+- EN ISO 11135 — sterilization of health-care products by ethylene oxide.

-- U.S. FDA Letter of Authorization (LoA) — FDA guidance on third-party reference of premarket submissions.
+- U.S. FDA Letter of Authorization (LoA) — guidance on third-party reference of premarket submissions.

-- NMPA (China National Medical Products Administration) — local legal entity requirement for Class II registration.
+- NMPA (China) — local-legal-entity requirement for Class II registration.

-- ANVISA RDC 751/2022 — Brazilian medical device classification and registration regulation.
+- ANVISA RDC 751/2022 — Brazilian medical-device classification and registration.

-- TGA Therapeutic Goods (Medical Devices) Regulations 2002 — Australian sponsor designation requirements.
+- TGA Therapeutic Goods (Medical Devices) Regulations 2002 — Australian sponsor designation.

-- MDSAP — Medical Device Single Audit Program covering FDA, Health Canada, ANVISA, TGA, and PMDA.
+- MDSAP — Medical Device Single Audit Program (FDA, Health Canada, ANVISA, TGA, PMDA).

-- MedLinket internal product specification documentation — V0014 (metal-snap) and V0015 (carbon-snap) ECG electrode series; full SKU codes, dimensional specifications, AAMI EC12-tested values (AC impedance 109 Ω; DC offset 4.11 mV; combined offset instability and noise 49.5 μV peak-to-peak), packaging configurations, and 2-year shelf-life validation.
-Available on request to qualified buyers via shopify@medlinket.com.
+- MedLinket internal product specification documentation — V0014 (metal-snap) and V0015 (carbon-snap) series; SKU codes, dimensions, AAMI EC12-tested values, packaging configurations and 2-year shelf-life validation.
+Available via shopify@medlinket.com.

-- MedLinket OEM service capability documentation — full 4-tier OEM service brief, project timeline templates, pricing-tier framework, and standard OEM contract templates.
+- MedLinket OEM service capability documentation — the 4-tier brief, project-timeline templates, pricing-tier framework and standard OEM contract templates.
 Available under NDA to qualified prospective partners.

 About MedLinket

-⚠️ OEM Partnership & Regulatory Disclaimer.
-This article is intended for distributor and brand-owner education in evaluating OEM ECG electrode partnership opportunities.
+⚠️ OEM partnership & regulatory disclaimer.
+This article is for distributor and brand-owner education in evaluating OEM ECG electrode partnerships.
 It is not legal, regulatory, or commercial advice for any specific transaction.
-MOQ ranges, pricing tiers, timeline figures, and regulatory descriptions cited are typical industry references and may not match specific MedLinket quotations or the requirements of any particular destination market.
-Regulatory ownership of 510(k) clearances, CE certificates, NMPA registrations, ANVISA registrations, and other national authorizations carries legal, tax, customs, and product-liability consequences in every market.
+MOQ ranges, pricing tiers, timeline figures and regulatory descriptions are typical industry references and may not match specific MedLinket quotations or the requirements of any particular market.
+Regulatory ownership of 510(k) clearances, CE certificates and national registrations carries legal, tax, customs and product-liability consequences in every market.
 Always engage qualified medical-device regulatory counsel and commercial legal counsel familiar with your destination market before structuring or signing OEM agreements.
-Performance figures attributed to MedLinket are from internal product specification and laboratory test documentation; partner products may not be directly comparable unless tested under the same method and standard reference.
+Performance figures attributed to MedLinket are from internal product-specification and laboratory documentation; partner products may not be directly comparable unless tested under the same method and standard.
+"Compatible with" any monitor brand does not imply an OEM, authorized or endorsement relationship with that brand.

-This article is part of MedLinket's ECG Electrodes Content Network.
-Last reviewed by VP of Business Development, MedLinket OEM Partnership Team.
-Last updated May 12, 2026.
+OEM/private-label node of MedLinket's ECG Electrodes content cluster.
+Last reviewed by the VP of Business Development, MedLinket OEM Partnership Team, on June 22, 2026.